-In my quest to be eating more vegetarian food again, I starting thinking back to what I ate a lot of when I was actually vegetarian – sounds obvious doesn’t it!
+In my quest to be eating more vegetarian/vegan food again, I starting thinking back to what I ate a lot of when I was actually vegetarian – sounds obvious doesn’t it!
 When I was an overweight vegetarian, I ate a lot of cheese and fries and junk.
 Anything that was convenient basically.
 When I decided that needed to stop and that I needed to get healthy and lose weight, I started cooking everything from scratch and risotto was one of the first things I made.
 Yes, I did end up burning the pan.

 Ingredients – Serves 2: